Indigenous cultures understand wildlife as fellow nations whose actions enable or curtail human aspirations.

 On the Other Side of the Apocalypse

-Between the nineteenth and twentieth centuries, the bodies of deer, turkeys, bison, pronghorn, black bears, waterfowl, and other wildlife were trafficked in immense quantities along newly built railroads to fuel industrial expansion on the east coast.
+Between the nineteenth and twentieth centuries, the bodies of deer, turkeys, bison, pronghorn, black bears, waterfowl, and other wildlife were trafficked in immense quantities along newly built railroads to fuel industrial expansion on the East Coast.
 Private game markets demanded meat, hides, and feathers, nearly driving now common species to extinction.
-Recovery was led by hunting groups like the Boone and Crockett Club, which lobbied against market slaughter and inspired the “North American Model of Wildlife Conservation.”
+Recovery was led by hunting groups such as the Boone and Crockett Club, which lobbied against market slaughter and inspired the “North American Model of Wildlife Conservation.”
 New legislation forbade selling dead wildlife, making them a “public trust resource” acquired democratically through “fair-chase” sport.

 While the North American Model put an end to market slaughter, it never confronted the values and stories that lay at the root of that scourge.
 Wildlife continues to be spoken of as a resource that hunters have the right to harvest and the responsibility to maintain as a harvestable surplus for future use.
 Redefining hunting as a recreational pursuit further accentuated the conceptual human–nature divide.
 Heading into the woods became a weekend excursion into the realm of deer or turkeys to prove one’s gallantry, but the forest was not considered somewhere a “civilized” man should stay.
 Thus, in the settler-colonial sphere, hunting became more about human ego than human ecology.